raphaelbastide/1962/INSTRUCTIONS.md

 #### Nutrients

 Plant or animals needs water or food to live, a key "Additional water" or "Additional food" can be created, with scalable values such as units "|".
-Exemple for four water additions:
+Example for four water additions:

     Additional water: ||||